gcallah/BookReviews/jones.md

 vis-à-vis any philosopher’s work.
 And my justified in this assumption?
-A subsequent quote might be used to argue that I am not: "I want to suggest that the consideration of the central topics in Berkeley's immaterialism offers a justification of a biographical approach to his philosophical career...
-So perhaps there is some thing about Berkeley's philosophy that especially demands a biographical approach to understand it?
+A subsequent quote might be used to argue that I am not: "I want to suggest that the consideration of the central topics in Berkeley's immaterialism offers a justification of a biographical approach to his philosophical career..."
+So perhaps there is something about Berkeley's philosophy that especially demands a biographical approach to understand it?
 But the passage continues: "but one that might first require us to rethink our ideas of what people are and how they know one another" (4).
 Therefore, this biographical approach, given it is